neilpmayhew/udacity-data-eng-nd-capstone/README.md

 # Capstone project for udacity data engineering nanodegree

 ## Project Scope and Goals
-I have a keen interest in weightlifting and recently came across a great resource for international Power Lifting results.
-The data comes in the form of a rather unwieldy single csv file.
-This file will make up the bulk of the data for this project and will seek other source with which to enrich this.
+https://www.openpowerlifting.org/ is a superb resource for international Power Lifting results.
+The web interface is limited to simple filters and the download for the data comes in the form of a single, rather unwieldy single csv file.

-The project goal is to produce a data model that will allow the end user to slice, dice and aggregate the various Powerlifting meet results to gain insights.
-For example to find the heaviest squat, bench and eadlift within each weight class, which lifter has the heaviest deadlift of all time etc.
+The project goal is to produce a data model that will allow the end user to slice, dice and aggregate the various Powerlifting meet results to allow analysis and gain insights.
+For example to find the heaviest squat, bench and deadlift within each weight class, which lifter has the heaviest deadlift of all time etc.

+The file will make up the bulk of the data for this project and I will seek other source with which to enrich this dataset.

 ## Technology Choices